Metron-Project/metron-project.github.io/blog/2026-07-26-token-authentication/index.md

 4. Copy the token immediately — you won't see it again.
 5. Swap `Authorization: Basic ...` for `Authorization: Bearer <token>` in your script or app.

-Full details, including the `whoami` response shape, are documented in the [API README](https://github.com/Metron-Project/metron/blob/main/api/README.md).
+Full details are documented in the [API README](https://github.com/Metron-Project/metron/blob/main/api/README.md).

 ## Thanks